monty-dev/melanie-docs/docs/privacy.md

 ## Data Usage

 Username and nickname changes are stored to provide functionality necessiary for the `;names` command.
-Message content vectors are necessary to provide Wordcloud images that are used to visualized a user's most said words.
 All other items collected above are used to provide essential functionality of that bot for it to run stable.

 ## Data Removal

+The easiest way to request your data be deleted is by using the bot command ";deletemydata".
+This requires no admin interaction or verification and is done in a prompt manner.

-Removal requests can be made by contacting email `contact@melaniebot.gg`.
+If you are not able to access your Discord account, we can process deletion requests off the platform.
+These removal requests can be made by contacting email `contact@melaniebot.net`.

 ## Data Request

-A copy of your data can be provided free of charge by contacting `datarequests@melaniebot.gg`.
+A copy of your data can be provided free of charge by contacting `datarequests@melaniebot.net`.
 We'll reach out back to you over Discord to provide you the archive of your data.
 Expect a response within 7 business days.

 ## Security capabilities & Payment Information